klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/block.md

 ## klay_getBlockTransactionCountByHash <a id="klay_getblocktransactioncountbyhash"></a>

-Returns the number of transactions in a block from a block matching the given block hash.
+Returns the number of transactions in a block from a block that matches the given hash.

 **Parameters**